Competing Orders and Anomalies

-$\Psi$ is in $SO(6)$ spinor representation (sixteen complex fields) and $r$ is a tuning parameter ($u>0$).
-In $2D$, it is subtle due to strong fluctuation, and it can be better described by bosonization. $r - r_c $ and $g - g_c$ in the NLSM have the same sign (subscript $c$ is for the critical strength).
+$\Psi$ is in $SO(6)$ spinor representation (sixteen complex fields) and $r$ is a tuning parameter.
+In $2D$, a similar model can be constructed which is well understood, so we focus on $4D$ from now on.
+By tuning $r$, one can access the symmetry broken phase ($r < r_c$) and the symmetric phase ($r > r_c$) where $r_c$ is a critical value and its numerical value depends on a renormalization group scheme.
+The minimal model is a class of the so-called Higgs-Yukawa theory, and uniqueness of the minimal model is the symmetry structure of bosons and fermions associated with quantum anomalies.

-The model is marginally coupled (irrelevant) at the critical point in $4D$, so the mean-field description is valid with logarithmic corrections.
+The renormalization group flow of the general Higgs-Yukawa theory is well understood\cite{srednicki}, and our minimal model has the same structure.
+The model is at the upper critical dimension $4D$, so the mean-field description is valid with logarithmic corrections.
 There are three fixed points : the symmetry broken phase $N+M$, the quantum critical point $QC$, and the symmetric phase $S$ (fermionic) as illustrated in the horizontal line of Fig. 2.
-Note that the symmetry broken phases in the minimal model and the LGW theory are similar, but quantum critical points and symmetric phases are fundamentally different.
+Note that the symmetry broken phases in the minimal model and the LGW theory are similar, but quantum critical points and symmetric phases are fundamentally different due to the presence of fermions.